Information about train and tram crossing safety.

-Trains and trams move quickly but quietly.
-Trains have a maximum travel speed of 110 km/h and the maximum travel speed for trams is 80 km/h.
+Trains move quickly but quietly.
+Trains have a maximum travel speed of 110 km/h.

 It is very difficult to judge how fast trains and trams are travelling.
-Most people are used to judging safe crossing distances where cars are concerned and these are often only travelling at 60 km/h.
+Most people are used to judging safe crossing distances for road vehicles travelling around 60 km/h.

-Always make sure that BOTH rail lines are clear for a long distance before crossing at a pedestrian maze.
+Always make sure that BOTH rail lines are clear for a long distance before crossing at a level crossing or pedestrian maze.

-From their driving seat, train drivers cannot see clearly to the left or to the right of the tracks on which their train is travelling.
+From their driving seat, train drivers cannot see clearly to the left or to the right of the tracks.
 They also cannot see people or objects that are on the tracks directly in front of the train.

 Even if the train driver can see you, he or she cannot immediately stop the train.